Jayyyjamal/Jayyyjamal/README.md

 Seeking a **Tier 1 SOC Analyst role** where I can contribute to:
 - Security monitoring
 - Threat detection
 - Incident triage & response
+- Vulnerability detection

 ---